Interview with Mario and John, World Travelers Exploring “One Week São Paulo”

 What did you learn about São Paulo’s history and architecture?

-Mario: We joined a tour called “Hidden São Paulo,” which took us through the central district.
-It was fascinating to learn how São Paulo only rose to prominence in the late 1800s through coffee cultivation, immigration, and infrastructure development.
-Unlike other Brazilian cities, São Paulo has never been a capital city, so many of its buildings are relatively new.
+Mario: We joined a tour called “Hidden São Paulo.”
+This tour took us through the central part of the city.
+It was interesting to see how São Paulo became important in the late 1800s.
+This happened because of coffee farming, people moving here, and new building projects.
+São Paulo is different from other cities in Brazil.
+It has never been the capital, so you will find that many of its buildings are pretty new.

 How did you find getting around the city?

-Mario: We also took taxis and Ubers, and I was surprised to find I could communicate fairly well with drivers using Spanish, understanding about 60-70% of their Portuguese.
-That helped a lot in navigating the city.
+Mario: We also used taxis and Ubers.
+I was surprised that I could talk with drivers using Spanish.
+I understood about 60 to 70 percent of their Portuguese.
+This made it a lot easier to get around the city.

 ☔ Weather and Unexpected Moments